evolvingstuff/vdw2/content/posts/i-use-vectomega-brand-of-omega-3-admin-of-vitamindwiki.md

  **Updates
 2018 - The Vectomega tablet was the last tablet I had been taking
- Now I grind the tablet up into a powder to take with all of <a href="/posts/my-other-powdered-supplements" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 9922">my other powdered supplements</a> on a daily basis
+ Now I grind the tablet up into a powder to take with all of [my other powdered supplements](/tags/my-other-powdered-supplements.html) on a daily basis
 2017: I have never noticed any fishy taste or smell, but a few people have
  &nbsp; &nbsp;Simple solution - put tablet inside of a 00 size gell capsule
  &nbsp; &nbsp; 1,000 of the empty gell capsules  cost about $10 on Amazon**